Phil Lord and Christopher Miller's unrealized projects: Solo: A Star Wars Story

-In January 2017, Lord and Miller began directing a then-untitled film, a standalone Star Wars movie based on the Han Solo character.
+In January 2017, Lord and Miller began directing the then-untitled Solo: A Star Wars Story.
 On June 20, 2017, it was reported that they had been fired from the project by Lucasfilm, after over four-and-a-half months of filming, about three-quarters through principal photography.
 Lucasfilm announced that "creative differences" were the reason, with Entertainment Weekly reporting that Lord and Miller were going off-script and trying to make the film into more of a comedy.
 They were unwilling to compromise with Lucasfilm and writer Lawrence Kasdan on the direction of the film, preferring their vision.
 Two days later, Ron Howard was announced as the replacement, to complete the film and reshoots.
 Lord and Miller received executive-producer credits on Solo: A Star Wars Story.

 In November 2017, Lord and Miller commented on their departure from Solo: A Star Wars Story.
 Lord stated "The experience of shooting the movie was wonderful.
 We had the most incredible cast and crew and collaborators. [...]
 We're really proud of the work we did on the movie and we wish everybody the best."
 Miller added "As Phil said, we had such a great relationship with cast and crew, we were really rooting for them.
 After we took a much-needed vacation, we got back into it and now we're writing and producing a sequel to The Lego Movie and producing a Miles Morales animated Spider-Man."

 Artemis

 In September 2017, Lord and Miller were announced as co-directors of the film adaptation of Andy Weir's 2017 novel Artemis.
+Geneva Robertson-Dworet would adapt the novel.
 However, due to the Disney-Fox merger and producer Simon Kinberg ending his deal with the company, the fate of the project is unknown.
+Despite that, while promoting Project Hail Mary, Lord and Miller still expressed interest in directing Artemis in the near future.